saradandrew/final_project/README.md

 # Does population have an impact on housing prices?
+Google Slides & Interactive Tableau Dashboard [here](https://saradandrew.github.io/final_project/).
 #### Project Description
-We did an analysis of real estate data in New York from 2019 to 2021.
-We wanted to target the timeframe before, at the height of, and at the down-tick of the COVID pandemic and to determine if population changes had any effect on housing prices.
+For our analysis, we looked at the real estate data in New York through the covid-19 pandemic, years 2019 - 2021, to find the relationship between housing prices and population.
 #### The Data
 Data (CSV format):
 - USA Real Estate Dataset, targeted to New York state  (Kaggle)